-When it comes to learning how to uncover Paris’s hidden food gems, Wendy Lyn is known for being the ultimate resource.
-Contact Wendy to schedule a media interview.
+When it comes to uncovering Paris’s hidden food gems, Wendy Lyn is known for being the ultimate resource.

 “Of course you can’t do a food segment without talking about Paris… but first things first, in Paris if you’re going there and haven’t been, find an expert to take you around.
 I love Wendy Lyn from The Paris Kitchen, the ultimate foodie and connoisseur of all things delicious in Paris…” – Nilou Motamed, features director for Travel + Leisure Magazine, suggests some destinations that offer culinary delight and includes The Paris Kitchen Food Tours.

 Travel + Leisure: Insider’s Food Guide to Paris

 “Soulful bistros, hidden wine bars, historic patisseries…all are a part of T+L’s insider’s guide to Paris.
 “Everyone comes to Paris to eat,” says Wendy Lyn, “A chatty blond Southerner turned restaurant consultant, blogger, and tour guide who is seemingly on a first-name basis with every “it” chef in Paris.”

 Travel + Leisure: Ask T+L: European Walking Tours, Hotel Cooking Classes, and More

 Q: Can you recommend a few good private walking tours in Europe?
 A: Food writer Wendy Lyn runs The Paris Kitchen, with three-hour walks on the Left Bank, stopping to sample local specialties such as foie gras from the Périgord.